 Low Country Shrimp Boil ~ this iconic Southern feast is the ultimate one pot meal ~ Vidalia onions, potatoes, corn, Andouille sausage, and shrimp get layered into a large stock pot with Cajun spices ~ just add friends and lots of ice cold beer!

 *I’m thrilled to be partnering today with the historic Italian company Lagostina and their gorgeous line of pans.
-They’ve been designing innovative cookware since 1901 and everything they sell has a lifetime warranty ~ I know you’re going to love them as much as I do!

 I’m bursting with excitement today because not only am I sharing this fun shrimp boil recipe with you, but I’m also GIVING AWAY an entire 11-piece set of Lagostina’s newest collection of Luminosa stainless steel cookware.
 This gorgeous high end set of pans will see you through a lifetime of delicious meals…to enter, check out the details below.
 NOTE: Giveaway has ended

 There are pans, and then there are pans.
 If you love to cook, half the joy is doing it with beautiful, functional equipment, and a great recipe can be lost without the right pan.
 Lagostina combines old world craftsmanship (it was founded by a father and son team in Italy more than a century ago) with innovative technology and design ~ their cookware has even been exhibited in the Museum of Modern Art!
 The pans have a sensuous curve to them, a satisfying hefty weight, and an ergonomic shape ~ but most importantly, they do the job they were designed to do, they cook your food evenly and efficiently, and they’ll last a lifetime.
 Little details like handy measurement markings on the inside of the pans, holes in the handles for hanging, and the beautiful engraved logo make these pans extra special.